In This Article

 However, there are some steps that may help you feel less overwhelmed.

-• Drink Water: There are very few times when drinking water won’t help you.
-This is not one of those occasions.
-Anyone who has drunk alcohol before has probably heard that water helps keep you hydrated and hopefully away from a hangover.
-Some people think drinking water could help with cannabis effects, like dry mouth, but that isn't exactly the case.
-But that's for another article.
+- Drink Water: Anyone who has drunk alcohol before has probably heard that water helps keep you hydrated and hopefully away from a hangover.
+Drinking water may also help with cannabis effects, like dry mouth, and help THC filter through your bodily systems.

-• Eat: Food is believed to help absorb alcohol and cannabis in the body.
-Just don’t overdo it.
-You can easily fall into munchie territory and possibly get nauseous.
-That can create a nasty feeling in your digestive system and in the bathroom.
+- Eat: Food is believed to help absorb alcohol and cannabis in the body.
+Just don’t overdo it and possibly get nauseous.

-• Relax or Sleep It Off: Getting into a comfortable place should greatly improve your anxiety levels.
-If you can, try to sleep and ride out the situation.
-Like water, there are a few scenarios where you won’t feel better after a nap.
-That is unless you wake up with a hangover.
-Drink some water before hitting the hay.
+- Relax or Sleep It Off: Getting into a comfortable place should greatly improve your anxiety levels.
+If you can, try to sleep and ride it out.

 Fall asleep faster and wake up feeling more rested with our comprehensive (and completely free) patient’s guide to medical cannabis for sleep troubles.